isomerpages/mlaw-corp/_covid19/04-notification-for-relief.md

 To register for a SingPass or CorpPass, please visit [https://www.singpass.gov.sg](https://www.singpass.gov.sg){:target="_blank"} or [https://www.corppass.gov.sg](https://www.corppass.gov.sg){:target="_blank"}, respectively.

 Other modes of service of the Notification for Relief are set out in the COVID-19 (Temporary Measures) (Temporary Relief for Inability to Perform Contracts) Regulations 2020.
+If you would like to use these other modes of service, please serve the Notification for Relief using this [form](){:target="_blank"}.

 **Please note that that the service of the Notification for Relief does not constitute a filing with the Registrar.**